joyfulhouse/pythermacell/docs/README.md

 ```

 ### Root-Level Files
-Only these markdown files should be in the project root:
+Only these files should be in the project root:
 - `README.md` - Main project README
+- `CHANGELOG.md` - Version history (standard location)
 - `CLAUDE.md` - Claude Code instructions
 - `LICENSE` - Project license